Are You in Need of a Divorce Lawyer? Is That Really What You Need?

 It Could be You Don’t Need a Divorce Attorney – Make Your Own Decisions

 Making your own decisions concerning your divorce saves a lot of headaches and lots of money.
-According the the law, if you can work out your own issues with your spouse regarding things like children, child support, or property, then all you need to do is involve a neutral third party to mediate things.
+According to the law, if you can work out your own issues with your spouse regarding things like children, child support, or property, then all you need to do is involve a neutral third party to mediate things.
 This could be a much better solution in the long run.

 When you take this approach you have more control over the crucial issues you face in the divorce, rather than having these things decided by an attorney or judge.
 You also save yourself lots of time in court and plenty of money for an attorney and litigation fees.
-Another very important benefit to a third party mediator, is how much easier it is on the children when things are worked out quickly and amiably between the parents.
+Another very important benefit to a third party mediator is how much easier it is on the children when things are worked out quickly and amicably between the parents.

 If you can come to terms with your spouse on the most important issues then most usually you can simply ask the court and they will grant your divorce in writing.
 That is one of the more popular options today and it has received strong support from many states and court systems.
 It may depend on what state you are living in as to your exact options.
 In some states you don’t even have to show up in court, or hire yourself a divorce attorney; your divorce can be finalized if you can show it is uncontested.